wbamberg/idl-reference/docs/nsIDOMEventTarget.md

 Calling removeEventListener with arguments which do not identify any
 currently registered EventListener on the EventTarget has no effect.

-@param   type Specifies the event type of the EventListener being
-              removed.
-@param   listener The EventListener parameter indicates the
-                  EventListener to be removed.
-@param   useCapture Specifies whether the EventListener being
-                    removed was registered as a capturing listener or
-                    not.
-If a listener was registered twice, one with
-                    capture and one without, each must be removed
-                    separately.
-Removal of a capturing listener does
-                    not affect a non-capturing version of the same
-                    listener, and vice versa.

 #### Parameters ####